-2 Weeks of Live Trading + Recordings + Set of Starter Videos: $1649
+2 Weeks of Live Trading + Recordings + Set of Webinar Primer Videos: $1849

-I offer both a U.S. webinar which focuses on the U.S. treasuries and U.S. equity indices as well as a Eurex only webinar which focuses on the Bund, Bobl, Eurostoxx and Dax.
-There is a page for each one under the Webinars tab in the site menu.
+I offer both a CME/CBOT webinar which focuses on the U.S. treasuries and U.S. equity indices as well as a Stock Market Course.
+There is a page for each one under the ‘Live Trading’ tab in the site menu.
 If you have additional questions about one of these courses, please send me an email.

 The webinars are structured to accommodate both new and experienced traders and are comprised of two parts.

-The first part is a set of starter videos which you receive before the live sessions begin.
-These starter videos lay the groundwork and are a crucial part of the instruction.
+The first part is a set of Primer Videos which you receive before the live sessions begin.
+These advanced tutorial videos lay the groundwork and are a crucial part of the instruction.
 They cover nearly every aspect of trading for a living.
-The first group of videos explain all the details of how the game is played as well as things like understanding how to properly assess risk to reward, preserving your bankroll, knowing when to press and when to cut back on size, spreading, understanding context, etc. NOTE: These starter videos are not the videos from the basic and intermediate courses.
+The first group of videos explain all the details of how the game is played as well as things like understanding how to properly assess risk to reward, preserving your bankroll, knowing when to press and when to cut back on size, spreading, understanding context, etc. NOTE: These videos are not the videos from the basic and intermediate courses.
 They are a completely separate set of videos.

 The last few videos bring all the pieces of the puzzle together and I explain how one goes about developing a long-term winning methodology.